 - The URLs they report needing compression are for a third-party site, not your domain.
 In this case, DreamHost cannot control compression on a third-party site.
 To compensate, you can ask the third-party site if they can compress or create some alternative for their URLs, or you can remove the URLs from your page’s code and replace them with URLs on your own site or URLs on a third-party site that can compress those files.

 - You have made your website HTTPS only, where all pages and URLs load on https:// instead of http://.
 Due to a security vulnerability that is described in the previous section, GZIP compression is turned off for HTTPS.

 - You may have an .htaccess file on your site with code that overrides GZIP compression.
-If you have http:// URLs on your domain appearing as needing compression, you can review the code in your .htaccess file and make any correction as needed.
-If you are not familiar with code in .htaccess, you can also try temporarily changing the name of .htaccess to .htaccess_off and try loading the page again.
+If you have http:// URLs on your domain appearing as needing compression, you can review the code in your .htaccess file and make corrections as needed.
+If you are not familiar with the code in the .htaccess file, you can also try temporarily changing the name of .htaccess to .htaccess_off and try loading the page again.
 To make sure other functionality on your site doesn’t break permanently, remember to rename the .htaccess_off file back to .htaccess.

 Alternatives to GZIP Compression for HTTPS

 There are a couple options you can use that allow the compression of some files on your HTTPS site even without GZIP compression, while also mitigating the security vulnerability mentioned above.
 If you use the following methods and test your site using a website analyzer service, you should not see any results which say files on your domain should be compressed.